macmaybecheese/lore-two/concept.md

 I don't really want to make Spelljammer 2.0...

 But we might be making Warhammer 40,000 2.0, we'll see.
-Well, wasn't that just the original (fantasy) game blended with Dune.
+Well, wasn't that just the original (fantasy) game blended with Dune?

+So we mixed up DOOM with Dune—I might be able to to use that.